datavaluepeople/airflow-k8-infra/azure/README.md

 export DBADMINPASS=<pass>
 export IPADDRESS=<your current id>
 export DBAIRFLOWPASS=<pass>
+export AIRFLOWWEBUSERPASS=<pass>
 ```
 DBADMINPASS: is the password for the postgres user
 IPADDRESS: the ip address that will be added to the firewall so you can access the postgres from your local
 DBAIRFLOWPASS: the password for the user that airflow will use to connect to the DB.
+AIRFLOWWEBUSERPASS: password for the dvpadmin user in the airflow UI.

 Change `variable.sh` as needed.